MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewayBackendAddressPool.md

 Accept wildcard characters: False
 ```

-### -BackendFqdns
+### -BackendIPAddresses
-Specifies a list of back-end FQDNs that this cmdlet associates with the back-end server pool.
+Specifies a list of back-end IP addresses that this cmdlet associates with the back-end server pool.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]